 The Arlington County Public Schools which neighborhood children attend include Long Branch Elementary School, located in Lyon Park, and Thomas Jefferson Middle School, within walking distance of the neighborhood.

 The Lyon Park community enjoys its closeness to Clarendon, with its varied dining, shopping, and lively entertainment.
 The neighborhood has excellent access to public transportation; the Clarendon Metro Stop is within walking distance and there is bus service on the major thoroughfares through the community.
 However, despite its proximity to the “urban village,” Lyon Park retains its character as a quiet, well-established suburban neighborhood.

 Membership in the Lyon Park Citizens Association

 Lyon Park residents and residence owners are eligible for membership in the Lyon Park Citizens Association.
 LPCA does not accept membership applications from businesses and organizations.
-Membership dues are $10 annually, and memberships run from July 1st to June 30th of each year.
+Membership dues are $10 annually, and memberships run from October 1st to September 30th of each year.
 Only members can vote at LPCA meetings, and members can receive special rental rates at the Community Center.
-To join, download and fill out the membership form and mail to the Membership Chairman at Membership, 414 N. Fillmore St., Arlington, VA 22201.
+Join (or renew) your membership online TODAY!